CommonGuide/commonguide/docs/groupings/emergent-crews/jemez-principles.md

 This and other environmental justice documents can be downloaded from: www.ejnet.org/ej/

 Jemez Principles are released by the Energy Justice Network the under the Creative Commons Attribution Non-Commercial No Derivitaives 4.0 International Public License (CC BY-NC-ND 4.0), which requires that attribution be included, that this work can not be used for commercial purposes (without agreement) and that you may not distribute modifications without our explicit permission.

+## Attribution

+The principles can be found at [Energy Justice](https://www.energyjustice.net/ip) under a Creative Commons "Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)" [license](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode), which is [summarized here](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+Note, with the non-derivative license clause the Jemez Principles for Democratic Organizing need to be adopted without adaption.